 and the sun has already slid halfway across the dusty floor,

 now halfway up my left arm, onto my blouse,

 And I want nothing more than to drown –

 if I could touch that light –

-why can’t I nail it to the wall?
+why can’t I reach up and nail it to the wall?